Your English Digest 英語每周一文。英文裡的中文外來字為何那麼少?Why so little Chinese in English?

 Many

-experts are willing to explain China to curious (and anxious) westerners.
+experts are willing to explain China to curious (and anxious) Westerners.
 And

 yet I can't think of even one Chinese word or phrase that has become